BaderTim/jf2020-self-driving-car/README.md

 # jf2020-self-driving-car
 > "Jugend forscht" is a German competition where young students are able to compete against each other with scientific projects.
+> This project was part of the 2020 competition in the Südwürttemberg region in January.
+> My first DHBW semester started right after I finished developing the car in winter 2019.

 The "Self Driving Car" project describes the attempt to implant artificial intelligence into a toy car.
 The self-built RC car is equipped with an on-board computer, more precisely a Raspberry PI 3B, and three ultrasonic sensors.